 The national case for trades is strong.
 The Western Sydney case is extraordinary — and it's specific to this moment in time.

 Think about what's happening within 50 kilometres of Penrith right now.
-The Western Sydney International Airport opens for passengers in October 2026.
+The Western Sydney International Airport opens for passenger flights on 26 October 2026, with cargo operations starting July 2026.
 The Sydney Metro Western Sydney Airport line opens in 2027.
 Bradfield City — Australia's first newly-built city in over 100 years — is being built from the ground up at Badgerys Creek.
-The $3.4 billion M12 motorway has just opened. $11.5 billion in Sydney Metro West contracts were signed in January 2026.
+The $3.4 billion M12 motorway opened on 14 March 2026. $11.5 billion in Sydney Metro West contracts were signed between December 2025 and January 2026.
 Tens of thousands of new homes are being delivered across Blacktown, Penrith and Camden each year.

 | Western Sydney Infrastructure Project | Value | Status / Completion |